Elections in New York (state): Congressional delegation

 New York's delegation to the US House of Representatives is composed mostly of Democrats.
-Republicans have not held a majority of New York US House seats since the 1965.
-This is due almost entirely to the Democrats' near-total domination of local elections in New York City, which contains 12 of the state's 26 districts.
-Historically, Republicans had a chance to win three NYC districts.
-However, aside from Staten Island, Republican candidates have not won any city district since the early 1990s.
+Republicans have not held a majority of New York US House seats since 1965.
+This is due almost entirely to the Democrats' near-total domination of local elections in New York City, which contains 14 of the state's 26 districts.
+Historically, Republicans had a chance to win three City districts, however, Staten Island, is currently the only part of the City that regularly elects Republicans.

 With the defeats of Republican incumbents Sue Kelly and John Sweeney and a Democratic victory in the open seat of Sherwood Boehlert in 2006, New York sent 23 Democrats and six Republicans to the 110th Congress.
 Two years later, Randy Kuhl was unseated by Eric Massa in the 29th District, and Dan Maffei won the seat of retiring Jim Walsh in the Syracuse area.
 As a result, New York's congressional delegation consisted of 26 Democrats and three Republicans at the start of the 111th Congress.
 The three Republicans were the fewest to have ever represented New York in the House, and only a fourth of the number New York sent to that body only a decade earlier.
 In November 2009, Democrat Bill Owens won a special election for a North Country seat previously held by Republican John McHugh, who resigned to become Secretary of the Army, bringing the delegation to 27 Democrats and 2 Republicans.
 In addition to holding every seat in New York City, Democrats held all but one seat on Long Island and every House seat in the Hudson Valley.
 However, in 2010, the Republicans gained 6 seats, all of which had been picked up by Democrats in 2006 or 2008.
 Five were in Upstate New York, and one was on Staten Island.
 They also came within a few hundred votes of unseating 1st district incumbent Tim Bishop of Suffolk County.
-In 2011, Democrat Kathy Hochul won a special election in New York's 26th congressional district, which means that at every seat, with the exception of the Long Island-based 2nd congressional district (which was numbered as the 3rd prior to the 2011 redistricting), has elected a Democratic representative at least once since 2006.
+In 2011, Democrat Kathy Hochul won a special election in New York's 26th congressional district, which means that at every seat, except the Long Island-based 2nd congressional district (which was numbered as the 3rd prior to the 2011 redistricting), has elected a Democratic representative at least once since 2006.